nuria-bosch/nuria-bosch.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm Núria Bosch [ˈnuɾiə βɔsk], a **first-year PhD student** in Linguistics at the University of Cambridge (St John's College).
-I specialise in syntax and first language acquisition.
+I specialise in syntax and first language acquisition, with particular focus on developmental and architectural questions.

 I'm supervised by [Bert Vaux](https://www.mmll.cam.ac.uk/bv230) and [Theresa Biberauer](https://www.mmll.cam.ac.uk/dr-theresa-biberauer) and I'm supported by an OOC AHRC DTP - St John's studentship.
 I'm also an Honorary Cambridge Trust Scholar.
 My PhD project is outlined on the [AHRC website](https://www.oocdtp.ac.uk/people/nuria-bosch).